-|Min. credit limit||£250|
+|Minimum credit limit||£250|

-|Max credit limit||Subject to status: £1,000|
+|Maximum credit limit||Subject to status: £1,000|

 |Additional cards available||1|

 Chris Lilly is a publisher at finder.com.
-He's a specialist in credit-based products including business and personal loans, mortgages and credit cards, and is passionate about helping UK consumers make informed decisions about their borrowing.
+He's a specialist in personal finance, from day-to-day banking to investing to borrowing, and is passionate about helping UK consumers make informed decisions about their money.
 In his spare time Chris likes forcing his kids to exercise more.